KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String, Valid values: `flat`, `invent`, `metadata`, Default value: flat

-This option is used to configure the layout which kdesrc-build should use when creating source and build directories.
+This option is used to configure the layout which kde-builder should use when creating source and build directories.

 The `flat` layout will group all modules directly